This week it is my very great honor to welcome Eugenia Parrilla and Yanick Wyler to Tangoloft, on behalf of Mona Isabelle.

 - I want the mark to use my possibilities fully.
 I can’t do what Eugenia can do, but I can do things that not everyone can do and I want to know that my training and acumen are being put to service in developing maximum creativity at every moment.

-During her seminar, she said “you have to enjoy every part of the movement.”
+You have to enjoy every part of the movement.